markbrennand/force-framework/source/dependency/README.md

 If an implementation class is required to have state, then the class must implement the _Dependency.Prototype_ interface.

-Apex docs detailing the Dependency Injection API can be found [here](SfApexDocs/index.html)
+Apex docs detailing the Dependency Injection API can be found <a  target="_blank" href="SfApexDocs/index.html">here</a>.

 ## Bindings
 A binding is the mapping from a property or abstract entity to its concrete implementation.
 The bindings are stored in